Kentucky: Culture

-Kentucky culture is considered to be firmly Southern; it is unique in that it is also influenced by the Midwest and Southern Appalachia, blending with the native upper Southern culture in certain areas of the state.
+Kentucky culture is firmly Southern, and influenced by that of Appalachia.
 The state is known for bourbon and whiskey distilling, tobacco, horse racing, and college basketball.
 Kentucky is more similar to the Upland South in terms of ancestry that is predominantly American.

 Nevertheless, during the 19th century, Kentucky did receive a substantial number of German immigrants, who settled mostly in the Midwest and parts of the Upper South, along the Ohio River primarily in Louisville, Covington and Newport.
 Only Maryland, Delaware and West Virginia have higher German ancestry percentages than Kentucky among Census-defined Southern states, although Kentucky's percentage is closer to Arkansas and Virginia's than the previously named state's percentages.
 Scottish Americans, English Americans and Scotch-Irish Americans have heavily influenced Kentucky culture, and are present in every part of the state.
 As of the 1980s the only counties in the United States where more than half the population cited "English" as their only ancestry group were all in the hills of eastern Kentucky (and made up virtually every county in this region).

-Kentucky was a slave state, and black people once comprised over one-quarter of its population; however, it lacked the cotton plantation system though it did support significant and large scale tobacco plantation systems in the western and central parts of the state more similar to the plantations developed in Virginia and North Carolina than those in the Deep South, and never had the same high percentage of African Americans as most other slave states.
-While less than 8% of the total population is black, Kentucky has a relatively significant rural African American population in the Central and Western areas of the state.
+Kentucky was a slave state, and Black people once composed over one-quarter of its population; however, it lacked the cotton plantation system though it did support significant and large scale tobacco plantation systems in the western and central parts of the state more similar to the plantations developed in Virginia and North Carolina than those in the Deep South, and never had the same high percentage of African Americans as most other slave states.
+While less than 8% of the total population is Black, Kentucky has a relatively significant rural African American population in the Central and Western areas of the state.

 Kentucky adopted the Jim Crow system of racial segregation in most public spheres after the Civil War.
-Louisville's 1914 ordinance for residential racial segregation was struck down by the US Supreme Court in 1917.
-However, in 1908 Kentucky enacted the Day Law, "An Act to Prohibit White and Colored Persons from Attending the Same School", which Berea College unsuccessfully challenged at the US Supreme Court in 1908; in 1948, Lyman T. Johnson filed suit for admission to the University of Kentucky; as a result in the summer of 1949, nearly thirty African American students entered UK graduate and professional programs.
+Louisville's 1914 ordinance for residential racial segregation was struck down by the Supreme Court in 1917.
+However, in 1908 Kentucky enacted the Day Law, "An Act to Prohibit White and Colored Persons from Attending the Same School", which Berea College unsuccessfully challenged at the US Supreme Court in 1908.
+In 1948, Lyman T. Johnson filed suit for admission to the University of Kentucky; as a result, nearly thirty African American students entered UK graduate and professional programs in the summer of 1949.
 Kentucky integrated its schools after the 1954 Brown v.
 Board of Education verdict, later adopting the first state civil rights act in the South in 1966.